artisan-roaster-scope/artisan/README.txt

 FEATURES

-o runs on Windows, Mac OS X 10.6/10.7/10.8 on Intel 64bit processor, and Linux (on OS X 10.8 Mountain Lion you need to tick "Allow applications downloaded from Anywhere" in the Security & Privacy Preference Panel to start the app) o ET/BT logging and PID control supporting the following devices
+o runs on Windows, Mac OS X 10.7 on Intel 64bit processor, and Linux (on OS X 10.8 Mountain Lion and later you need to tick "Allow applications downloaded from Anywhere" in the Security & Privacy Preference Panel to start the app) o ET/BT logging and PID control supporting the following devices
  - Fuji PXR/PXG 4 & 5 PID
  - Delta DTA PID